 Early Life

 Ana Lucia de Mattos Barretto Villela was born in São Paulo, Brazil, on October 25, 1973.
-She is a member of one of Brazil's oldest banking families.
-Her parents died in a plane crash in 1982 when she was 8 years old, after which she and her brother were raised by their aunt, Maria de Lourdes.
+She is a member of one of Brazil’s oldest banking families.
+She is the daughter of Alfredo Egydio Arruda Villela and Maria Sílvia de Mattos Barretto.
+Tragically, her parents died in a plane crash in 1982 when she was only eight years old.
+Following this loss, she and her brother, Alfredo, were raised by their relatives.

 Rise to Success